Thomas Henry Huxley: Voyage of the Rattlesnake

 The value of Huxley's work was recognised and, on returning to England in 1850, he was elected a Fellow of the Royal Society.
 In the following year, at the age of twenty-six, he not only received the Royal Society Medal but was also elected to the Council.
 He met Joseph Dalton Hooker and John Tyndall, who remained his lifelong friends.
 The Admiralty retained him as a nominal assistant-surgeon, so he might work on the specimens he collected and the observations he made during the voyage of the Rattlesnake.

 He solved the problem of Appendicularia, whose place in the animal kingdom Johannes Peter Müller had found himself wholly unable to assign.
 It and the Ascidians are both, as Huxley showed, tunicates, today regarded as a sister group to the vertebrates in the phylum Chordata.
 Other papers on the morphology of the cephalopods and on brachiopods and rotifers are also noteworthy.
+The value of the work done on these voyages was also commemorated in the name of "Rattlesnake Island" off the coast of Queensland.

 Later life

-Following a lecture at the Royal Institution on 30 April 1852 Huxley indicated that it remained difficult to earn a living as a scientist alone.
+Following a lecture at the Royal Institution on 30 April 1852, Huxley indicated that it remained difficult to earn a living as a scientist alone.
 This was demonstrated in a letter written on 3 May 1852, where he states "Science in England does everything—but PAY.
 You may earn praise but not pudding".
 However, Huxley effectively resigned from the navy by refusing to return to active service, and in July 1854 he became professor of natural history at the Royal School of Mines and naturalist to the British Geological Survey in the following year.
 In addition, he was Fullerian Professor at the Royal Institution 1855–1858 and 1865–1867; Hunterian Professor at the Royal College of Surgeons 1863–1869; president of the British Association for the Advancement of Science 1869–1870; president of the Quekett Microscopical Club 1878; president of the Royal Society 1883–1885; Inspector of Fisheries 1881–1885; and president of the Marine Biological Association 1884–1890.
 He was elected as a member to the American Philosophical Society in 1869.

 The thirty-one years during which Huxley occupied the chair of natural history at the Royal School of Mines included work on vertebrate palaeontology and on many projects to advance the place of science in British life.
 Huxley retired in 1885, after a bout of depressive illness which started in 1884.
 He resigned the presidency of the Royal Society in mid-term, the Inspectorship of Fisheries, and his chair (as soon as he decently could) and took six months' leave.
 His pension was £1200 a year.